MindscapeHQ/raygun4xamarin-samples/README.md

 }
 ```

-## Unique User Tracking
+## Customers

-Providing user information will allow Raygun to correlate error reports and RUM events with specific users.
+Providing customer information will allow Raygun to correlate error reports and RUM events with specific customers.
-Assigning user information is performed by assigning a `RaygunUserInfo` object to your client instance.
+Assigning customer information is performed by assigning a `RaygunUserInfo` object to your client instance.

 ``` csharp
 RaygunClient.Current.User = new RaygunUserInfo("_UNIQUE_ID_")